harness/developer-hub/kb/platform/harness-platform-faqs.md

 No, additional encoding is not supported for delegate tokens.

-### I can see that a legacy delegate is a statefulset object, what does this mean?
+### I can see that a legacy delegate is a statefulset object.
+What does this mean?
 What's the major difference from Deployment type?

 **StatefulSet:**